 The larger pieces are also great at aiding temperature control, whereas smaller pieces are prone to blocking air passages and take longer to light.
 Not only this, but if you are using cheaper charcoal then the composition will be more made up of fillers, which means that small pieces will be almost unusable.
 Go large as much as you can.

 A safe rule to live by when choosing your coals is that bigger is better.
 When pieces are larger, they invariably burn for longer and also at hotter temperatures.

 Always opt for larger pieces, and as you use different brands make sure to make a mental note of which ones serve up the most generously sized pieces at good consistency.

-Also note the amount of dust sitting at the bottom of the bag.
-You want to avoid dust as much as possible as it can clog your grill or smoker’s vents, and doesn’t really serve any use.
+Also note the amount of dust or scraps sitting at the bottom of the coal bag.
+Too much dust risks clogging your grill or smoker vents.

 Go all natural hardwood

-When picking your charcoal, only go for bags labelled ‘hardwood lump charcoal’ or ‘100% all natural’.
+When picking your fuel, only go for bags labelled ‘hardwood lump charcoal’ or ‘100% all natural’.
 Non natural briquettes are convenient to use, bit they’re always packed with chemicals, fillers and binders.
 These will heavily impair the quality of your meal while also being incredibly bad for the environment.